distanceworkshops/online-course/pages/alt-prep.md

         <figure>
             <img src="{{site.baseurl}}/images/deer-unsplash-smaller.jpg" alt="deer" />
         </figure>
 		The Distance program is free to download and use.
 Following <a href="http://distancesampling.org/Distance/index.html">this link</a> will take you to a page where, after completing a brief questionnaire, you can download the setup program and install it onto your computer.
-If you are accessing this page from People's Republic of China, you will not be able to download the software from the link provided, please contact us to receive download instructions.
+If you have difficulty in downloading the software, please contact us using the <em>Contact</em> page accessed from the navigation bar..
     </div>
     <div class="small-6 columns">
         <h3>Data</h3>